anujpathania/HotSniper/README.md

 ### Docker
 HotSniper7 compiles and runs inside a Docker container.
 Therefore, you need to download & install Docker.
 For more info: https://docs.docker.com/engine/install/ubuntu/

+After installing Docker, make sure you are able to run it without needing sudo by following instructions here - https://docs.docker.com/engine/install/linux-postinstall/

 ### PinPlay
 Download and extract Pinplay 3.2 to the root HotSniper7 directory as ```pin_kit```
 ```sh